sumit12071988/sumit12071988/README.md

    automating Web, Window and Mobile Apps [Native Apps as well as Hybrid Apps].

- - Experienced in developing automation frameworks from ground level (using POM Design pattern) till CI/CD integration.
+ - Experienced in developing automation frameworks (Selenium and Appium) from ground level (using POM Design pattern) till CI/CD integration.

  - Experienced in SonarQube installation, Quality Gate configuration and SonarScans using SonarQube Community Edition.